How to Read A Sectional Chart: An Easy to Understand Guide

 From what we know so far, we can infer that the airport represented by the symbol has a control tower, a hard-surfaced runway shorter than 8069’, and provides fuel service.
 The rest of the relevant information can be derived from the text located immediately at the right of the symbol.

-The name of each airport is represented by an abbreviation as agreed with the International Civil Aviation Organization (ICAO).
+Each airport is represented by an abbreviation agreed upon by the International Civil Aviation Organization (ICAO).
 For our example, the 3-letter identifier is MOT, which stands for the Minot International Airport.

 Elevation

 The airport is located at an elevation of 1716 feet MSL (above mean sea level).
-This has implications on the scope of controlled airspace surrounding the airport, as we shall see later.
+This has implications for the scope of controlled airspace surrounding the airport, as we shall see later.

 CTAF